 What’s so amazing about WC2?
 It’s the postcode for Covent Garden, London and has the best restaurants, pubs and things to do in the town.
 Well, obviously I am a biased because it’s where I first lived when I moved to London as an American expat.
 However, this neighborhood represents an amazing selection of food, attractions, culture and history.
 Since the first day I published a blog post, I’ve been clear that it’s my favourite area of London.

 Living on Great Russell Street next to the British Musuem and working in Bedford Square, when NBC News was located there, means I have spent quite a bit of time in WC2.
 Therefore, creating a guide to Covent Garden for you is not only fun but also fairly easy to do.
+And, recently I added a ‘Secret Things To Do in Covent Garden‘ video to the Sunny News YouTube channel too that can show you hidden activities.
 Below, you will find information about: